kereptom/credends/README.md

        * Frame "f": Located between candidate "d" and end_frame.
    - If both "e" and "f" confirm final subtitles, there is strong evidence that the credits have begun;
      the window is narrowed by setting end_frame to candidate "c".
-   - Otherwise, if confirmation fails, the window is shifted slightly forward using an adaptive shift multiplier.
+   - Otherwise, if confirmation fails, the window (start_frame) is shifted slightly forward using an adaptive shift multiplier.

 3. Candidate "d" Check:
    - If candidate "c" does not show final subtitles, candidate frame "d" is checked.